 When to consider making an NTL application

-You must hold valid ILR in the UK in order to make a NTL application.
-In addition to this, your ILR status must not have been invalidated through deportation or revoked on the basis that you are liable for deportation or because you obtained leave by deception.
+An individual must hold valid ILR in the UK in order to make an NTL application.
+In addition to this, ILR status must not have been invalidated through deportation, revoked on the basis of being liable for deportation, or because permission was obtained by deception.

 Those who hold limited leave to remain in the UK can also make an application to transfer their leave to a BRP, however, they must use a different application process.